 2015 Catalogues redefined with aWorkbook and Hark data services

 Mindful always of what our customers want, during 2014 we validated this direction with some research interviews and from this we formulated our 2015 campaign theme of Catalogues Redefined where we invite you to let us organise and structure your content and then build the catalogue for you.
 Speak to any brand who has worked with us over the past ten years and they will tell you just how good we are at building and maintaining good customer relationships based on a rigorous attention to detail and commitment to quality in the data we manage and the service levels we deliver.
 Best vendor ever was one accolade.
 Hark Operations Director Claire Higgins is the name you need to ask for here, who with her project and data team take the credit.
 And if you are looking to feel the fear of digital catalogues and do it anyway, then you could not be in safer hands.
 On-boarding is what it is sometimes called but I prefer to describe it as getting to know you, understanding what you need and finding out what’s important to you.
 Why use one word when you can use a whole load more?
-And the talking/listening starts with me, John Shirley – a phone call and web meeting is a good first step.
+Talk with us – a phone call and web meeting is a good first step.

 And so here we are at the beginning of 2015 with the most amazing mobile connected devices, using super high speed internet connectivity and extraordinarily powerful algorithms and software which, at their best, delight us by enabling highly personal and relevant online interactions for every aspect of our lives.
 The so-called consumerisation of business IT also means that we expect and can experience this at work with a proliferation of business apps and related services.
 There is so much that can be done and yet there is so much still to do for all of us.
 But hey it’s still only the first full week back at work so let’s not rush things.